-An ongoing book discussion group will meet the second Monday at 7-8 pm in Kerr Room of every month.
-Devin Schrock has organized the group.
-For more information or to join the group, contact Adult Services Librarian, Muir Haman or 802-877-2211 x208.
-Each participant will take a turn picking a book and leading a discussion.
-The reading schedule for the next few months is as follows: November-Leaving Time by Jodi Picoult; December-Beautiful Ruins by Jess Walter; January 2016-Alchemist by Paulo Coelho.
-The group is open to everyone but books are limited and will be reserved on a first-come, first-served basis.

-This became: An ongoing book discussion group will meet the second Monday at 7-8 pm in Vermont Room.
+An ongoing book discussion group will meet the second Monday of every month at 7-8 pm in Vermont Room.
 The group is entirely voluteer led and is always open to the public.
 The library will provide copies of the selected titles for the group.
-For more information, including a list of upcoming books or to join the group, contact Adult Services Librarian, Muir Haman or 802-877-2211 x208.
+For more information, contact Adult Services Librarian, Muir Haman or 802-877-2211 x208.